 You may re-upload a revised Personal Statement of Purpose, Resume or Supplemental materials to your application after it has been submitted up until December 15th.
 Under no circumstances should you send a revised materials to us as we cannot accommodate them and they will be discarded.

 Status updates from “Incomplete” to “Complete” is an overnight process.
 After a day or so your status will be changed from “Incomplete” to “Complete.”
-If your status still shows “Incomplete” and all your required scores and letters of recommendation have been received you should e-mail us at email@example.com placing a "#" sign as the first character of the subject line.
+If your status still shows “Incomplete” and all your required scores and letters of recommendation have been received you should email us inserting your topic after the “Reply Required - ” prompt.

 Remember, if your application is marked “Incomplete” it will still be forwarded to your program.
 The mark of “Incomplete” is merely an administrative mark to alert you in the event there is a significant issue.
 A significant issue might be lack of GRE scores or TOEFL scores if required.